Delph1/nuget-ss12000client/README.md

    </ItemGroup\>
 ```

-   You might need to run dotnet add package System.Web.HttpUtility if it's not resolved automatically.
+   The package has only two real dependencies: Microsoft.AspNetCore.WebUtilities and System.Text.Json.
+Add them manually if they don't resolve automatically.

 ## **Usage**